rigvedpatki/internet-services-lab-hateoas/README.md

 ## Graphical HATEOAS Representation for REST API Development

 An important aspect of Restful APIs is the concept of “Hypermedia as the engine of application state” (HATEOAS).
-In this project we will develop a graphical REST API prototyping system as a web application and include the concept of HATEOAS.
+In this project we developed a graphical REST API prototyping system as a web application and included the concept of HATEOAS in it.

 ## Prerequisites